Updated 25/05/2026

 WHO Director-General presents Global Health Awards

-Dr Tedros Adhanom Ghebreyesus, WHO Director-General, presented the 2026 Awards for Global Health to four recipients: Dr Tore Godal, Dr Merceline Dahl-Regis, Dr Mike Ryan, and Dr Heba El Sewedy.
-The awards recognize lifetime achievements and exceptional contributions to improving health and well-being in communities worldwide.
+Dr Tedros Adhanom Ghebreyesus, WHO Director-General, addressed the Assembly and presented the Awards for Global Health to Dr Tore Godal, Dr Merceline Dahl-Regis, Dr Mike Ryan and Dr Heba El Sewedy, recognizing their lifetime achievements and exceptional contributions to improving the health and well-being of communities worldwide, according to WHO.

 — World Health Organization, May 2026